 Brandan Robertson is an author, pastor, thought-leader, and contemplative activist working at the intersections of spirituality, sexuality, and social renewal.

-A prolific writer, he has published numerous articles in respected outlets such as TIME Magazine, Huffington Post, NBC, The Washington Post, Religion News Service, and Dallas Morning News.
-As sought out commentator of faith, culture, and public life, he is a regular contributor to national media outlets and has been interviewed by outlets such as MSNBC, NPR, TIME Magazine, Newsweek, The Wall Street Journal, The New York Times, and The Associated Press.
+A prolific writer, he has published numerous articles in respected outlets such as TIME Magazine, The Washington Post, and writes regularly for The Huffington Post.
+As sought out commentator on faith and public life, he is regularly interviewed by outlets such as MSNBC, NPR, TIME Magazine, Newsweek, The Wall Street Journal, The New York Times, and The Associated Press.

-Brandan earned his Bachelors Degree in Pastoral Ministry & Theology from Moody Bible Institute and his Masters of Theological Studies from Iliff School of Theology.
+Brandan is currently a postulant in the Order of Ecumenical Franciscans, and earned his Bachelors Degree in Pastoral Ministry & Theology from Moody Bible Institute and his Masters of Theological Studies from Iliff School of Theology.